 Normally, no. If you are going to be discussing the facts of a case with police or prosecutors, however, you can be prosecuted for a false police report if you make statements which are materially different.
 If you have concerns about statements you’ve made to the police then its not a bad idea to visit with a lawyer before re-visiting with them.
 Obviously you should always be honest with both police and prosecutors at all times.

-*Jeremy Rosenthal is an attorney licensed in Texas.
-He is board certified in Criminal Law.
+*Jeremy Rosenthal is Board Certified in Criminal Law by the Texas Board of Legal Specialization and licensed by the Supreme Court of Texas.
 Nothing in this article should be considered as legal advice.
 For legal advice about any situation you should talk with an attorney directly.